How To Make A Lotus Biscoff Tiffin

-A tasty Lotus Biscoff tiffin filled with Biscoff spread, Biscoff biscuits and a delicious white chocolate topping.
-This no-bake fridge cake is filled with Biscoff goodness in every bite and its double chocolate!
+A tasty Lotus Biscoff tiffin filled with Biscoff spread, Biscoff biscuits and a delicious Biscoff topping.
+This no-bake fridge cake is filled with Biscoff goodness in every bite and it’s double chocolate!

 Say hello to the recipe you never knew you needed; this Biscoff tiffin is a tasty snack I could eat every day!

-The combination of white chocolate and Biscoff makes this tiffin so divine.
-Not only is it filled with Biscoff biscuits and Biscoff spread, but it’s also topped with a smooth and creamy white chocolate topping.
+The combination of white chocolate, milk chocolate and Biscoff makes this tiffin so amazing.
+Not only is it filled with Biscoff biscuits and Biscoff spread, but it’s also topped with a smooth and creamy Biscoff topping.

 This tiffin is equally crunchy, smooth, rich and just incredibly delicious.